 - Ambiguous Innocence: In his description, it is stated that his eyes are simultaneously full of innocence, and yet cruel, calculating, and devoid of pity.

-- Beware My Stinger Tail: His twin-forked tail is able to grapple foes and impede their attacks in earlier editions of the game.
+- Beware My Stinger Tail: His twin-forked tail can grapple foes and impede their attacks in earlier editions of the game.

 - Charm Person: His most iconic power is his ability to enthrall the minds of others with his unearthly beauty.
 In-game, this is handled as the "Temptator" special rule, which lets him try to control an adjacent enemy each round.
 In 6th edition, he can only control a victim for one turn, but in earlier editions, the victim became a permanent addition to the Chaos forces if he succeeded.